kinglevel/SnapshotsMA3/README.md

 ### USAGE:

+Load the plugin, press it once to init the save system.

 Make sure to CLEAR a snapshot before updating executors into the snapshot.
 To store a snapshot, make a macro with multiple lines.
 The structure is as follows: Snapshots_Store(datapool, page, executor, SnapshotName)